Read-The-Question/rtq-review/src/pages/md/owners/owner_wf_g0.md

 Let the left over wire (in $\text {cm}$) $= w$.

-It is really important to use the right units in calculations and convert where required.
+It is really important to use the right units in calculations and convert where required .
 The wire measurement are given in multiple units.

 Let's convert all the measurements into $\text{cm}$.